darclaw/mouse-warp/README.md

 # mouse-warp
-a tool that makes the mouse move to the center of newly focused windows
+a tool that makes the mouse move to the center of newly focused windows (*nux) requires X and xdotools